Updated on March 26, 2019

 Native advertising is a paid content that matches both the style and form of organic content on a particular media channel.
 It is a type of ad that should be consistent with the visual design of the publication, website, or app.
 They need to provide the kind of content that the audience is normally expecting from the channel.
 When the user clicks on the ad, she/he should be presented with the sales page, containing valuable information about the product.

-You might come across different types of native ads on the web but the two most important ones are in-feed ads and recommended content.
+You might come across a number of widely varying native formats on the web, but probably the most common are in-feed ads and recommended content.

 In-feed ads are the ones you mostly see on social media.
 As advertisements need to be always labeled, you might come across different disclosures such as “advertisement” or “AD” on Google or YouTube, “sponsored” or “sponsored by [brand]” on LinkedIn and finally “Suggested post” or “Sponsored” tag on Facebook.
 As you probably have noticed, the number of in-feed ads are growing rapidly and it is not expected to slow down anytime soon.